AdobeDocs/id-service.en/help/implementation-guides/ecid-implement-with-launch.md

 # Implement with Launch{#implement-with-launch}

-Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Cloud ID Service with your other Experience Cloud solutions.
+Adobe Experience Platform Launch is the primary tool used to set up, deploy, and integrate the Experience Platform Identity Service with your other Experience Cloud solutions.

 ## About Launch {#section-611711602854464ea351a4af80a8dafe}